Kevin Kelly (pitcher, born 1990): Dorados de Chihuahua

 On October 14, 2024, Kelly signed with the Dorados de Chihuahua of the Mexican League.
 Kelly made 19 appearances (three starts) for Chihuahua in 2025, logging a 3–3 record and 9.47 ERA with 20 strikeouts across 25 2/3 innings pitched.

 Caliente de Durango

 On July 11, 2025, Kelly signed with the Caliente de Durango of the Mexican League.
-In six games, he had an 8.49 ERA.
+In six appearances (two starts) for Durango, he struggled to an 8.49 ERA with 13 strikeouts across 11 2/3 innings pitched.
+Kelly was released by the Caliente on December 18.

 International career

 Kelly has played for the Netherlands national baseball team in several international tournaments, beginning with the 2010 Central American and Caribbean Games.
 He has also played in the 2011 World Port Tournament, 2013 World Port Tournament, 2014 Haarlem Baseball Week, 2015 World Port Tournament 2016 exhibition games against Japan, and 2017 World Baseball Classic.
 He also played for the Netherlands in the 2019 European Baseball Championship, Africa/Europe 2020 Olympic Qualification tournament in September 2019, 2019 WBSC Premier12, and 2023 World Baseball Classic.

 Kelly was named the best pitcher of the 2025 European Championship, following his 8 1/3 inning, 16-strikeout relief appearance in a win over defending champion Spain in the semifinals.
 He had two saves earlier in the tournament.